zycdev/LoL/README.md

 ### Setup

-Our experiments are conducted in the following environment with 4 V100 (32 GB) GPUs.
+Our experiments are conducted in the following environment with 4 V100 (32 GB) GPUs, where one GPU is dedicated to retrieval and the rest for reformulating queries.
+At least two GPUs are needed to get it running.
 ```shell
 conda create -n cr python=3.8
 conda activate cr